Let me start off by throwing a couple of disclaimers out there.

 So, without further ado, my review policy:

 Five Dragon Eggs: I LOVED this book.
+It made me laugh and/or cry when I was reading it, and I cannot get it out of my head.
 I will own it, re-read it, recommend it without reservation, and definitely buy the sequel if there is one – sequels are at the top of my TBR pile!
+This is a book that absolutely blew me away and sucked me in the entire time I was reading it.
 If a book makes it to my “recommended reads” page, it is probably worthy of this rating.

 Two Dragon Eggs: This is where the big jump occurs… Meh.
 Really didn’t enjoy this book, and if I made it all the way to the end, then nothing about the end redeemed the story.
 Don’t recommend it, definitely wouldn’t buy it, don’t care about the sequel.

 One Dragon Egg: Pretty much disliked the entire thing.
 Nothing about the story was compelling, didn’t like any of the characters, felt that the plot was boring, too predictable, cliche, etc. I recommend AGAINST reading it.
 Most likely something about the story was offensive.